 Thomas Barker (1762-1823), with whom the genealogy below begins, only took over Horton Hall farm from his father in his later years, and earlier rented Erbistock Hall in Denbighshire, a substantial early 18th century brick mansion which formed part of the Wynnstay estate.
 It was here that his two sons, Thomas and John, were born in the 1790s.
 Thomas Barker (1794-1862), as the elder son, inherited the family farm, while John Barker (1795-1852) was apprenticed to a draper in Wrexham and while there is said to have joined the Congregational church.
 After completing his articles he moved to work in a drapery business in Wolverhampton, where he quickly became a leading figure in the Congregational church and superintendent of the Sunday Schools.
 As a young man he obviously exhibited the energetic application to business which the Victorians so much admired, and one of those he impressed was George Jones of Shackerley Hall, Donington (Shrops.), a local ironmaster.
 In 1822 he married Jones's daughter Theodosia (1801-82), and soon afterwards he formed a partnership with his father in law and James Foster of Stourton Castle (Staffs) which traded as the Chillington Ironworks Co. of Wolverhampton.
 John Barker became the managing partner of the firm, which quickly grew in size and profitability thanks to his energetic direction, and by 1842 he could afford to build himself a dignified late Georgian villa in Wolverhampton called Cleveland House, which stood close to the hospital (and which was only demolished about 2014, although it had long since ceased to be a private house).

 John Barker was High Sheriff of Staffordshire in 1851 but died soon after the completion of his term of office.
 Management of the Chillington Ironworks passed to his eldest sons, George Jones Barker (1825-92) and Thomas Barker (1827-1908), and in 1859 George purchased Albrighton Hall by his mother, who had purchased it in 1853.
 The earliest photograph of the house that I have traced shows it in 1899, when it had several robustly Italianate features which seem very likely to be additions made by George in the 1860s, and the lodge at the end of the drive is also of this date.
 In the 1870s, the Chillington Ironworks operated at a loss for several years in difficult trading conditions, and the directors took the bold decision to move into the production of edge tools, which quickly allowed a return to profitability.
 However, Thomas Barker had no sons and George Jones Barker's only son, John Raymond Barker (1869-1945) did not wish to enter the firm and instead became a barrister in London.
-The company therefore passed into other hands in the 1890s, and in 1891 George also tried to sell Albrighton Hall, but the house failed to find a buyer.
-J.R.
-Barker let the house until 1941, when he sold it to the sitting tenant, George Alan Thompson (1893-1971), a Wolverhampton brewer, who undertook a drastic remodelling of the building.
+The company therefore passed into other hands in the 1890s, and in 1891 George also sold Albrighton Hall, although there is some evidence that it was reacquired by the family in the 1930s, although they never lived there again.
 Although J.R.
 Barker never occupied Albrighton, he did rent a number of country houses (including Wroughton Hall (Wilts)) for short periods, but in his later years he settled at Budleigh Salterton in Devon, to which his son, George Theodosius Barker (1903-96) also retired.

 Albrighton Hall, ShropshireThe first visual record of this house seems to be a photograph of 1899, which shows an Italianate five bay three-storey block with the end bays broken forward, a hipped roof with wide eaves, and bay windows on the end bays that have rather pretty ironwork verandas with swept roofs.
 The ground floor of the central three bays was also brought forward to form a sort of extended porch with an off-centre entrance.
-A date before 1850 seems too early, however, for the rather muscular Italianate features of the house as it appeared in 1899, and the way the ground floor is brought forward (with a flat roof) looks very much like an alteration.
-I think, in fact, that all the Italianate features of the building, including the oversailing roof and the bay windows on the end bays, probably date from a makeover in about 1860, and that the house as first built was probably a plain five bay three storey late Classical house with projecting end bays.
+The house could be all of one build, but this feature in particular feels very much like an alteration, and it is possible that all the Italianate features of the building, including the oversailing roof and the bay windows on the end bays, date from a makeover in about 1860, and that the house as first built was a plain five bay three storey late Classical house with projecting end bays.

 |Albrighton Hall: lodge, probably of c.1860 for George Jones Barker.|